 It’s normal for us to think we’re unlikely to be affected by a disaster, but the climate is changing and so are our odds.
-If you aren’t on top of disaster planning in your law practice, don’t wait another hurricane season.
+If you aren’t on top of disaster planning in your law practice, don’t wait.

 The ABA updated its Disaster Resources earlier this month.
 With contributions from Sharon Nelson and Jim Calloway, the ABA has responded to the increase in disaster impact with the following:

 - Ethical Obligations Related to Disasters: ABA Formal Opinion 482 (September 2018)

 - Hurricane Preparation Checklist

 - Disaster Preparation Tips

 - What a Solid Mass Notification System Looks Like

 One of the best places to start your disaster plan is with your backup system.
 Backups are essential to prevent disruption to your practice.
 Find more on backing up your data here in the Backup Systems section of our Law Practice Startup Guide.
 We cover backup strategies, restoring data, and products — both physical drives and cloud services.
 Once you have backup systems taken care of, a thorough disaster plan isn’t far off.
 The following resources cover everything from a sample Business Continuity Plan to a post-disaster checklist: